Eligibility and rules

-- Posters must be printed by the participant in A1 size and we strongly suggest that they are laminated to protect them.
+- Posters must be printed by the participant in A1 size.
+We strongly suggest that they are laminated for protection.
 Exposure will not be held responsible for any damage occurring to unlaminated posters.
 Participants are liable for the costs incurred for the printing and laminating.

 - Posters larger or smaller than A1 size will not be accepted into the Exposure competition.

-- Posters are to be static, no moving images with the help of a smartphone or tablet will be allowed.
+- Posters must be static.
+No moving images with the help of a smartphone or tablet will be allowed.
 If your poster has moving parts or images please consider entering the Variety Showcase category.

 - Successful posters strike a balance between academic content, visualisation of research and appeal to a broad audience.
 The design of the poster must be the student’s own work.

-- Electronic PDF versions of the posters must be submitted in advance 2 weeks before the Poster Session at the latest - the last day to submit poster pdfs is Monday 17 September.
+- Electronic PDF versions of the posters must be submitted at least two weeks before the Poster Session.

-- Final printed posters to be exhibited need to be handed in 1 week before Poster Session - the last day to hand in posters is Monday 24 September.
+- Final printed posters to be exhibited must be handed in one week before the Poster Session.

 - The Organising Committee reserves the right to review your draft and ask you to modify the poster to ensure it meets University of Auckland research ethics guidelines and equity policy, and to preserve your intellectual property rights.

-- Oral Presentations are a 10-minute talk accompanied by a PowerPoint presentation of your research.
-It will be delivered to an audience and judging panel and will be followed by five minutes of questions.
+- Presentations are a 10-minute talk accompanied by a PowerPoint presentation of your research.
+It will be delivered to an audience and judging panel, and is followed by five minutes of questions.